 When operating properly, an airbag will reduce the frequency and severity of injuries in a vehicle accident.
 Wearing lap/shoulder restraints such as seat belts and sturdily constructed vehicle roofs will enhance the effectiveness of a property functioning airbag.
 Unfortunately, as a result of airbag design and manufacturing defects, thousands of unnecessary injuries and occupant deaths occur every year.

 Despite all of the innovative ideas to make airbags safer, they still pose a danger in the event they fail to perform in the way manufacturers intended them to, and many vehicles with older technology airbags are still on the road.
 If you, or a loved one, are injured as the result of an airbag malfunction, you need the help of an experienced and aggressive attorney to insure you receive all the compensation you are entitled to, and all of your rights are protected.
-The Law Office of Dan Newlin & Partners would be honored to help you.
+Dan Newlin Injury Attorneys would be honored to help you.
 Please call us at (407) 888-8000.
 It is a call you will be glad you made.